AirdroperUA/AirOS_legacy/README.md

 ![Pulls](https://img.shields.io/docker/pulls/bluerobotics/blueos-core?label=Pulls)
 ![Size](https://img.shields.io/docker/image-size/bluerobotics/blueos-core?label=Size)](https://hub.docker.com/r/bluerobotics/blueos-core/tags)

-BlueOS is a modular, robust, and efficient platform for managing a vehicle or robot from its [onboard computer](https://blueos.cloud/docs/hardware/required/onboard-computer/).
+AirOS is a modular, robust, and efficient platform for managing a vehicle or robot from its [onboard computer](https://blueos.cloud/docs/hardware/required/onboard-computer/).
 It is the evolution of the Companion project, which aimed to route a vehicle's video stream and communications to its [control station computer](https://blueos.cloud/docs/hardware/required/control-computer/).
-Recognizing the need for a more sophisticated and scalable system, BlueOS was created from the ground up, embracing modularity to ensure portability, robust updating, and extensibility.
+Recognizing the need for a more sophisticated and scalable system, AirOS was created from the ground up, embracing modularity to ensure portability, robust updating, and extensibility.

 <p align="center">
   <a href="doc/dashboard.png">